shlomiassaf/ngx-modialog/README.md

 You can apply custom modals based on components.

 # Issues and TODO's
 ## Animation
 Not so complicated but not in angular 2 at the moment.

+## Module
+Set webpack do build angular2-module.js as an initial webpack module (currently its not...)
+This will allow using it as an input for other projects.

 ## Minimize DOM interaction
 Reduce manual DOM interaction, do more usage of `host` object in `@Component`.